Laurence Owen: Death

-As national champion, Owen was selected as a member of the U.S. Figure Skating Team to compete in the 1961 World Figure Skating Championships, to be held in Prague, Czechoslovakia.
+As national champion, Laurence was selected as a member of the U.S. Figure Skating Team to compete in the 1961 World Figure Skating Championships, to be held in Prague, Czechoslovakia.
 The championships were scheduled to begin on February 22, 1961.
 Just before 7:30 pm EST, on Valentine's Day 1961, Owen, her mother Maribel Vinson-Owen, her sister Maribel and the rest of the US team, along with 16 of the team's friends, family and coaches, boarded Sabena Flight 548 at Idlewild Airport in New York.
 On February 15, 1961, about 10:00 am Brussels time, the Boeing 707 approached Zaventem Airport.
 The aircraft was on a long approach to runway 20 when, near the runway threshold and at a height of 900 feet, power was increased and the landing gear retracted.
 The airplane attempted to circle and land on another runway but never made it back to the airport.
 The plane made three 360-degree turns to the left, during which the bank angle increased more and more until the aircraft had climbed to 1500 feet and was in a near vertical attitude.
 The 707 then leveled wings, abruptly pitched up, lost speed, and started to spiral rapidly, nose down, towards the ground.
 It crashed and caught fire in a marshy area adjacent to a farm field less than two miles from the airport (50°55′15.2″N 04°31′36.4″E) at 10:04 a.m.
 Brussels time.
 All 72 people on board, as well as a farmer on the ground, were killed.
 Rescue workers discovered a signed copy of the Sports Illustrated magazine, featuring Owen with her signature pixie cut and a bright red skating dress on the cover, amid the wreckage.
-Laurence Owen was only 16 years old.
+Laurence Owen was 16-years-old.

 The World Championships that year were cancelled out of respect for the United States team.

-A memorial service was held on February 26, and Owen was interred that day beside her mother and sister in Mount Auburn Cemetery in Cambridge, Massachusetts.
+A memorial service for Laurence, her mother and sister was held February 25, 1961 at the Episcopal Church of the Epiphany in Winchester.and Laurence was interred that day beside her mother and sister in Mount Auburn Cemetery in Cambridge, Massachusetts.

+Gertrude Vinson stayed active in the skating association following the plane crash and encouraged the young skaters.
+She was known as “Grammy” to the skaters in the club, who helped care for her following the loss of her family.
+She was interred beside her daughter and granddaughters following her own death in 1969.